cepek/sandbox-gama/HACKING.md

 Before tagging,
   - choose a version number
   - update NEWS
-  - update the version in configure.ac and lib/gnu_gama/version.cpp
+  - update the version in the following three files
+    - configure.ac
+    - lib/gnu_gama/version.cpp
+    - CMakeLists.txt
-  - run "make distcheck" on a system with sqlite3 available, to ensure that the distfile includes all necessary files for building, and that the tests pass
+  - run `make distcheck' to ensure that the distfile includes all necessary files for building, and that the tests pass.

 Apply the tag, and ask other active contributors to test.
 They can each run "make distcheck" on their platforms, and test the resulting